Trimsku/AsciiMachine/README.md

 Engine has got: sdl wrapper and SDL_FontCache wrapper(class Font)

-For building example, use make build && ./a.out in AsciiMachine dir
+For building example:
+  1. Install spm(this is my project).
+  2. in project root dir: ./<path/to/spm

 # SDL_FontCache is not my project!